eboursier/Anytime-strategies-for-best-arm-identification/README.md

 This work was done for a review project of the Reinforcement Learning course of the MVA Master (ENS Paris-Saclay).
 The purpose of the code is globally to implement the main algorithms for anytime strategies for best arm identification and compare them on some basic examples.

-The project and the code has been done in collaboration with Zineb Belkacemi.
+The project and the code was done in collaboration with Zineb Belkacemi.

 # Description of the code